Year 1700-1799

 In the meantime, Tsar Peter had embarked on a military reform plan to improve the quality of the Russian army.
 Especially the development of the artillery was emphasised.
 In the last days of 1707 King Karl crossed the frozen Weichsel River, and began advancing into Ukraine with his 77,400 man strong army.
 Already 28 January 1708 Karl together with an advanced group of 600 men crossed Njemen River and took the city Grodno.
 Shortly after this all hostilities were stopped, as both armies went into winter quarters.

-The Russian tactical plan was to avoid a decisive battle before the Swedish army had been weakened.
+The Russian tactical plan was to avoid a decisive battle before the Swedish army had been weakened by the progress of time.
 When hostilities were resumed in June 1708 the Russian army therefore slowly retreated towards Moscow, burning all villages to make the Swedish supply situation difficult.
 With great success this tactic would be used again 105 years later against the French invasion under Napoleon, and was in 1708 known as the Zjolkijevskij plan (Englund 1989).
 First Karl XII headed towards Moscow with his army, but it rapidly turned out being very difficult to supply the army in the deserted landscape.
 In addition, the summer 1708 was cold and wet, making life miserable for the Swedish soldiers.
-He therefore decided to turn south-east towards the more rich regions around the city Poltava .
+He therefore decided to turn south-east towards the more rich regions around the city Poltava.
 Before reaching Poltava the winter began, and the armies once again went into their winter quarters.
 The Swedish army went into winter quarters at the city Baturin, about 200 km NE of Kiev.
-The winter rapidly became very cold, adding additional trouble to the already difficult Swedish supply situation.
+The winter rapidly became very cold, not only in Russia, but in most of Europe, adding additional trouble to the already difficult Swedish supply situation.
 At the end of January 1709 the Swedish army resumed hostilities, but the winter soon made all operations virtually impossible.
 It became late April 1709 before Karl reached the city Poltava, 130 km SW of Kharkov.

 King Karl XII of Sweden (left).
 Battle of Poltava (centre).
-King Karl at the Dnieper River on the catastrophic retreat following the battle of Poltava.
+King Karl at the Dnieper River during the catastrophic retreat following the battle of Poltava.

 By this, the battle at Poltava represented a climatic induced turning point for both Sweden and Russia.
 Sweden never regained its former military might, while Russia was beginning to emerge as a European superpower.

 King Karl XII himself managed to escape with 1,200 Swedish survivors to the northerly province of the Ottoman Empire.
 Here he was held as a kind of prisoner until 1714, when he jumped onto a horse and escaped back to Sweden.
-He died 30 November 1718 during the siege of the Norwegian fortifications at Frederikssten, perhaps shot by a Swedish officer.
+He died 30 November 1718 during the siege of the Norwegian fortifications at Frederikssten.
+Some rumours claim that he was shot by a Swedish officer, but a more likely cause is that he simply did not take sufficient cover against fire from the Norwegian soldiers.

 Click here to jump back to the list of contents.